jenslys/sinfonia/README.md

 - 🚀 Run multiple commands in parallel with a single terminal window
 - 👥 Group related processes for better organization
 - 🎯 Filter and focus on specific process or group outputs using arrow keys
+- 🎨 Search through logs and process names in real-time
 - 🎨 Color-coded outputs for easy process identification
 - ⌨️ Interactive process/group control (start/stop/restart)
 - 📊 Real-time output monitoring